Qwerex56/DB-Report/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+https://github.com/Qwerex56/DB-Report - Link do sprawozdania głównego

-https://github.com/Qwerex56/DB_Apka - Link do aplikacji mobilnej
+https://github.com/Qwerex56/DB_Apka - Link do aplikacji mobilnej - Adrian Czubaty, Kamil Nicoś

 Welcome to sprawozdanie's documentation!
 ========================================